about-hugo/about-hugo.github.io/content/_index.md

 ---
-title: 'Hugo Whisper Docs'
+title: 'About Hugo'
-date: 2018-11-28T15:14:39+10:00
+date: 2024-05-10T10:00:00+02:00
 ---

-Whisper is a documentation theme built with Hugo.
-The design and functionality is intentionally minimal.
+This is a hugo web page about creating webpages using the static website generator Hugo.